Get acquainted with nodes and building conversation workflows in your NLX workspace

 Continuation: Link to the next node of the current flow if the redirect returns back to this point

-Page: If multiple pages of an intent's flow exist, specify which page to dispatch the user
+Page: If multiple pages of an intent's flow exist, specify which page to take the conversation

 Intent: Select from other intents available in the workspace